-Liberty University is a religiously-oriented, private, coeducational, comprehensive liberal arts institution.
-Founded in 1971, Liberty now offers over 700 unique programs of study.
-Liberty's more than 7,000-acre campus boasts 380 buildings that consist of over 6.6 million square feet of technologically advanced academic, residential and recreational space, including over 200 classrooms.
-Additionally, our student body is highly diverse with individuals from all 50 states and more than 80 nations.
+Liberty University is a Christ-oriented, private, coeducational, comprehensive liberal arts institution.
+Founded in 1971, Liberty now offers 315 unique programs of study.
+Liberty's more than 7,000-acre campus boasts over 380 buildings that consist of over four and a half million square feet of technologically advanced academic, residential and recreational space, including 200+ classrooms.
+Additionally, our student body is highly diverse, with individuals from all 50 states and more than 80 nations.
+Liberty offers over 700 unique programs of study and enrolling 100,000 students, 30,000 of which are military.

 Liberty University is nestled in the foothills of the beautiful Blue Ridge Mountains and located on the south bank of the historic James River, in a region rich in history, culture, and outdoor recreational opportunities.
-For more information on the history, mission, and doctrine of Liberty University visit our website at: http://www.liberty.edu/aboutliberty.
+For more information on the history, mission, and doctrine of Liberty University, visit our website.